lamberta/devkit-doc/api/ui/view.md

 ### view.getBoundingShape ()
 1. Return: `{Rect}` or `{Circle}`, the shape defined when the view was created.

-Get the bounding shape for a view.
+Return the bounding shape for a view, this is a rectangle or circle.

 ### view.getRelativeRegion (region, parent)
 1. `region {Rect}`